Frequently asked questions

 • Under the current billing system, there may be a long delay between water meter installation, and a change to how people are charged.
 This is because Tiaki Wai billing will be managed out of council rates information databases which are updated once per year.
 For example, a water meter installed in August 2026 would not be reflected in billing until July 2027.

-After these factors have been considered, if a property owner wishes to install a water meter, then they need to apply to their city council up to 1 July 2026 using the water supply connection/alteration form available on the council website.
-The process for after 1 July 2026 is being finalised.
+After these factors have been considered, if a property owner wishes to install a water meter, then they need to complete the water supply connection/alteration form available on their city council website.

 Renters and landlords